diaz3618/qcli/README.md

 - View server status (health, free space, active downloads)
 - Show detailed info for a specific torrent
 - Compare torrents between two servers
+- Manage qBittorrent WebUI settings, organized by category, with options to list categories, view settings per category, and change any setting from the CLI

 ## Installation